 So the location of Mount Everest is in Nepal.
-Everest indeed is the highest point above sea level but its summit is not the farthest from the earth center.
-The two countries in South Asia that Mount Everest touches its border with are
+Everest indeed is the highest point above sea level but its summit is not the farthest from the earth’s center.
+The two countries in South Asia where Mount Everest touches its border are

 How to Get to Mount Everest

 As the question “Where is Mount Everest?” has got its answer.
 Now we are going to learn about how to get to Mount Everest from Nepal.
 The Nepal side of Mount Everest is in the South.
 It is the most popular side of the summit.
 The Nepal side of Everest is Sagarmatha National Park with one of the most popular trekking routes- the Everest Base Camp trail.
 Trekkers usually fly to Kathmandu and then fly from Kathmandu to Lukla then trek to Namche Bazaar which is the gateway for the Everest Basecamp trek.
 The base camp to Everest is at an altitude of 5,320m.

 The China side of Everest is in the north.
 Foreigners require to travel to Everest in China with a Chinese travel agency itinerary and a Tibetian tour guide.
 China’s side Everest is a wide valley in U-Shape.
 Trekkers usually fly to Lhasa or take a train via Xining.
 People even hire 4WD from Lhasa to Rongbuk Monastery, 5100m.